BiodiversityDataScienceCorp/Data-in-the-wild-LC/README.md

 ## Course Overview

 Data in the Wild is a semester-long introductory course to quantitative reasoning, primarily using R to apply concepts to "real world" scenarios.
 This course is designed for first-year college students with no experience coding.
 Throughout this course, there are three interwoven narratives broken into four modules: a mission to Antarctia as the real world scenario, coding in R, and quantitative reasoning.
+We rely heavily on tidyverse for many functions, including plotting in ggplot.

 ## Intended Audience